joinaliimran/Interview-Preperation/node-js.md

 What is Node JS?
 Node JS is neither a language nor a framework.
 It is a runtime environment for executing Javascript code on the server-side.
-The runtime environment is responsible for memory management and convertion of high language code to machine language code.
+The runtime environment is responsible for memory management and conversion of high language code to machine language code.
 So,
 Express JS is a framework that uses Node JS to execute Javascript code on the server side.

 What is a framework?